ragieai/workos-mcp-gateway/README.md

 - **JWT Verification**: All bearer tokens are cryptographically verified using WorkOS JWKS
 - **Organization Membership**: Users must be active members of the organization they're accessing
-- **API Key Injection**: Ragie API key is automatically injected in proxied requests
+- **API Key Injection**: Ragie API key is automatically injected in proxied requests (default or per-organization)
 - **Error Handling**: Proper HTTP status codes and WWW-Authenticate headers for auth failures
+- **Strict Mapping**: Optional strict mode restricts access to only mapped organizations

 ## Development